elishacook/landho/README.md

 #### Application.configure(function:plugin) -> Application

 Configure an application to use the given plugin.
 Plugins are functions which take an application as an argument and modify them.
-An example of a plugin is the bundled socket.io integration.

 ## Service